frameless/huishoudboekje-nl-design-system-demo/k8s/README.md

 ## Step 2: Deploying

-Deploying Huishoudboekje can be done by running the following commands:
+Deploy Huishoudboekje with these commands:

 ```shell
 # Create the namespace if it doesn't exist yet.